Food and Climate Shaper Boot Camp – Pollica, Italy

 The Mediterranean Diet should be exported for its systemic approach, forward-looking mindset, and for the whole range of values that make it so sustainable: territoriality, resilience, inclusivity, conviviality, and community.
 This explains why Future Food Institute strives for teaching and sharing the values at the heart of the Mediterranean lifestyle in Pollica, so that we may pass the torch to both national and international individuals.

 The Boot Camp is based on an experiential learning platform that allows participants to engage in an international workshop environment comprised of live experiences, challenges, prototyping exercises, teamwork-based innovation challenges, mentorship sessions, and inspirational talks presented by visionary entrepreneurs, policymakers, innovators, and thought leaders.
+Learn about the Boot Camp instructors, speakers, and mentors here.

 The platform is composed of three distinct training “experiences”: inspiration, aspiration, and perspiration.